chef/chef-server/CODE_REVIEW_CHECKLIST.md

       - el-7, ubuntu 14.04 (ppc64le)
       - el-6, el-7, sles-11, sles-12 (s390x)

-      Note: For outside contributers, it is impossible to verify that.
+      Note: For outside contributors, it is impossible to verify that.
       A Chef employee with access to our internal CI infrastructure will support them by executing test runs for outside PRs.